 The control plane API uses Protocol Buffers and gRPC, and is defined in the synapse-api repo.
 It has five core function calls:

-When a Synapse device turns on for the first time, it has no configuration and by default, will do nothing when started.
+By default, Synapse devices are unconfigured and will do nothing when first turned on.
 The main component of a device's configuration is the signal chain which defines a flow of information through the device.
-The signal chain is built using standard Synapse Nodes connected to a Synapse App.
-Synapse Apps are neural processing nodes supporting custom algorithms or functions defined by the user.
+Your signal chain configuration is built using standard Synapse Nodes and can include a Synapse App.
+Synapse Apps are neural processing applications built and deployed by the user.
+Apps are deployed on-device within the signal chain using the kApplication node type.
+This allows you to integrate custom neural engineering tools into standard workflows on hardware for minimal latency.

 To begin, you must first request the devices available in the API.
 The discover command will display a procedurally generated name and the IP address for all Synapse devices on the network.